gohugoio/hugo/content/en/getting-started/installing.md

 1. Download the latest zipped Hugo executable from [Hugo Releases][releases].
 2. Extract all contents to your `..\Hugo\bin` folder.
-3. Open Windows Command Line (cmd, "DOS") to add the `hugo.exe` executable to your PATH
+3. Open Windows command-line (cmd, "DOS") to add the `hugo.exe` executable to your PATH
     * do `set PATH=%PATH%;C:\Hugo\bin` to have hugo in PATH for the currently opened cmd box
     * do `setx PATH "%PATH%;C:\Hugo\bin"` to have hugo in PATH for every newly opened cmd box
       * note: "setx", not "set", plus syntax 'key "val"', not 'key=val'